Hawaii Real Estate FAQ

 What is the foreclosure process in Hawaii?

-You should first know that both judicial and non-judicial foreclosures are allowed in the state of Hawaii, although the latter is used more frequently.
+You should first know that both judicial and non-judicial foreclosures are allowed in the state of Hawaii, although the latter is used more frequently (EDIT: laws in recent years have significantly reduced non-judicial foreclosures).
 The judicial foreclosure, where a court order to foreclosure is obtained, is usually only invoked when the mortgage has no power of sale clause.
-A power of sale clause on the mortgage pre-authorizes the lender to foreclosure in case of homeowner default on the loan.
+A power of sale clause in the mortgage pre-authorizes the lender to foreclosure in case of homeowner default on the loan.
 When this clause exists, the lender will pursue a non-judicial foreclosure if one is necessary.

 Unless stated otherwise in the power of sale clause, a non-judicial foreclosure will follow this timeline: